awsdocs/amazon-elasticache-docs/doc_source/redis/CacheNodes.SupportedTypes.md

 For information on which node size to use, see [Choosing your node size](nodes-select-size.md#CacheNodes.SelectSize)\.

 ElastiCache supports the following node types\.
 Generally speaking, the current generation types provide more memory and computational power at lower cost when compared to their equivalent previous generation counterparts\.

+For more information on performance details for each node type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.
 + General purpose:
   + Current generation: